ctncerv7r1ls/color-my-tabs/README.md

 This is an extension for Pale Moon web browser which colors your tabs relatively to their favicons basing on dominant color lookup.
 It has some parameters which can be customized such as fading style, saturation, brightness, opacity, font colors for each tab state and also few other additional tweaks.

-Besides Pale Moon's default theme, it should also work correctly with following custom themes: Kempelton Reloaded, White Moon, Qute 4 PM, Fox 2 The Moon, Noia Moon, Darkness, Dark Pitch, Moonfox 3, Qute Large, Qute Legacy, Reinheit, Past Modern Revisited, Little Moon, Aeromoon and Camimoon.
+Besides Pale Moon's default theme, it should also work correctly with following custom themes: Aeromoon, Camimoon, Compact Moon, Dark Moon, Darkness, DarkPitch, Fox 2 The Moon, Kempelton Reloaded, LittleMoon, MicroMoon, Modoki Moon, Moonfox3, Moonola, Nauticalia, Noia Moon, Past Modern Revisited, Phoenity Rebirth, Qute 4 PM, Qute Large, Qute Legacy, Reinheit, Tangerinemoon, Tangomoon and White Moon.

 ### Building
 Pack all files (except README.md, update.rdf and build.sh) from this directory into a ZIP archive with .xpi extension.
 Alternatively, while on Linux, make build.sh an executable via terminal with `chmod +x build.sh` and execute it with `./build.sh`.